 Key symptoms are abdominal pain, fever, vomiting, altered mental status, and gastrointestinal bleeding.
 However, patients are commonly minimally symptomatic, and may even be asymptomatic.

 Ascitic fluid laboratory tests should include cell count and culture.
 Bedside (standard urine) leukocyte esterase reagent strip testing of ascitic fluid has a role in the rapid diagnosis of spontaneous bacterial peritonitis (SBP); highly-sensitive leukocyte esterase reagent strip testing of ascitic fluid may be used to rule out SBP.

 Defined by an ascitic fluid absolute neutrophil count >250 cells/mm³, whether or not there is culture growth.

 Treatment is directed primarily at early administration of appropriate empirical antibiotic regimens.
 The practitioner must be aware of local resistance patterns, with particular reference to increased third-generation cephalosporin and fluoroquinolone resistance.

 Patients with sepsis, history of fluoroquinolone prophylaxis, nosocomial-acquired SBP, or a history of previous infections with resistant organisms are likely to require broader initial empirical coverage.

-Albumin is indicated in the treatment of patients with renal dysfunction.
+Albumin is indicated in the treatment of patients with SBP; particularly for those with renal dysfunction.